Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/thomsonreuters/ema/examples/training/consumer/series300/example360__MarketPrice__View/ReadMe.txt

-This application demonstrates basic usage of the EMA library for opening item stream with a list of field IDs called "View" and parsing of OMM MarketPrice data from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from Thomson Reuters Advanced Distribution Server.
+This application demonstrates basic usage of the EMA library for opening item stream with a list of field IDs called "View" and parsing of OMM MarketPrice data from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from an Advanced Distribution Server.

 example360__MarketPrice__View showcases usage of view request feature supported by OMM Consumer and server.